healeycodes/healeycodes.com/posts/visualizing-chess-bitboards.md

 Inside a chess engine, we would then use more bitwise operations to see if those positions were occupied so we could evaluated the strength of each potential move.

 The "not file" masks here are used to prevent invalid wraparounds.
+From `g5`, these masks stop the knight from moving to `l6` and `l4` (which aren't real squares).

 <div className="bitboards" id="knightAttack"></div>

+In practice, chess engines often pre-compute and store attack masks in lookup tables for even better performance, rather than calculating them on the fly like this – as well as other sophisticated techniques like [zobrist hashing](https://www.chessprogramming.org/Zobrist_Hashing) and [magic bitboard](https://www.chessprogramming.org/Magic_Bitboards).

 I hope this helps show how bitboards can be the building blocks of any kind of chess computation.